Symposium: Transforming Relations: Dance and Difference

 In samenwerking met het Departement Culturele Studies organiseert STUK het vak ‘Contemporary Dance & Dance Studies’.
 Het vak is opgevat als een introductie tot de hedendaagse dans, in theorie en praktijk.
 Dit jaar wordt er specifiek ingezoomd op het thema gender.
-De lessenreeks wordt op 26 april afgesloten met een publiek symposium Transforming Relations dat zowel gerenommeerde sprekers uit de dansstudies en gerelateerde theoretische velden, praktijk-experten en een geïnteresseerd publiek samenbrengt.
+De lessenreeks wordt op 26 april afgesloten met een publiek symposium Transforming Relations: Dance and Difference, dat zowel gerenommeerde sprekers uit de dansstudies en gerelateerde theoretische velden, praktijk-experten en een geïnteresseerd publiek samenbrengt.
 Hoe speelt dans en meer bepaald choreografie een rol in het herdenken en transformeren van stereotypes over gender, seksualiteit, ras en menselijke relaties?

 Met lezingen van Prof. Dr. Amelia Jones (University of Southern California) en Prof. Dr. Clare Croft (University of Michigan) en een lecture-performance van Antonia Baehr.

 Het vak ‘Contemporary Dance & Dance Studies’ is opgestart vanuit het beleidsplan cultuur KU Leuven 2013-2017.

 16.30 – 17.00 Coffee break

 Speakers: Antonia Baehr, Clare Croft and Amelia Jones